Chipped Tooth Towson, MD

 • If you grind your teeth at night, invest in a night guard

-Tooth damage can happen to anyone.
-Even if you practice good oral hygiene, you may chip a tooth due to an accident or teeth grinding.
-Dr. Boenning or Dr. Dancykier offer several treatments for a chipped tooth in Towson, MD depending on the severity of your damage.
-Contact our office today by calling 410.324.2294 to schedule a consultation to see which treatment will work best for you.
-You can also request an appointment online by filling out the provided form.
+Dr. Boenning and Dr. Dancykier offer treatments for a chipped tooth in Towson, MD.
+Contact our office today by calling 410-324-2294 to schedule a consultation and see which treatment will work best for you.
+You can also request an appointment online anytime and we will get back to you soon.